“Hail, full of grace, the Lord is with thee: blessed art thou amongst Women!”

 Source: Jesus of Nazareth The Story of His Life Written for Children

-For Parents to Teach to Their Children
+For Parents To Teach To Their Children

 This week begins our lessons on Jesus, through learning the Mysteries of the Rosary.
 We begin with The Annunciation.
 Click to learn how to pray the Rosary by Catholic-Kids.com .